La Honda Fire Brigade

 •Reduces fire/EMS response in La Honda by 10 - 15 minutes.

-•Contributes six pieces of fire equipment to a response, including a Type I Engine (Structural), a Type III Engine (Wildland), a Type I Water Tender, a Rescue that is transport capable, a Utility truck, and our new Type 6 Wildland Engine.
+•Contributes seven pieces of fire equipment to a response, including a Type I Engine (Structural), a Type III Engine (Wildland), a Type I Water Tender, a Rescue that is transport capable, a Utility truck, our new Type 6 Wildland Engine and our new Emergency Response Vehicle (ERV).

 •It is a matter of life and death!!
 When a person suffers from cardiac arrest, survival depends on immediately getting CPR from someone nearby.
 Almost 90 percent of people who suffer out-of-hospital cardiac arrests die.
 CPR, especially if performed in the first few minutes of cardiac arrest, can double, or triple a person's chance of survival according to the American Heart Association.
 Most of our firefighters are emergency medical technicians and all of them are trained in CPR and defibrillation.
 Responding to medical emergencies is important and makes up approximately 80% of the responses of the La Honda Fire Brigade.